House renovation costs should be at the forefront of your mind if you are planning on renovating a house.

 - A dated consumer unit with no circuit breaker or residual circuit devices

-If you are concerned about exactly how much rewiring is going to cost, you could ask a qualified electric to carry out a survey even before you have exchanged on the property.
-You can expect fees of around £100-£150 for this kind of survey and report — although a full electrical survey is more likely to cost around £240-£350.
+If you are concerned about exactly how much rewiring is going to cost, you could ask a qualified electric to carry out a survey.
+A full electrical survey is more likely to cost around £240-£350.

-Although the cost of your rewire will depend on the size of your house, access issues, unforeseen complications and the specification you are aiming for, an average cost of £3,500 for a three-bed semi is common.
+Although the cost of a rewire will depend on the size of house, access, unforeseen complications and the specification you want, average costs of between around £4,000 - £7,500 for a three-bed semi are common.

 How Much Does a New Plumbing System Cost?

-Not only will replumbing a renovation project add value to your home but it will also ensure you can install a system that is suited to your lifestyle, your energy usage and the new demands that extra bathrooms or modern fittings are likely to entail.
+Replumbing a renovation project will not only add value but it will also ensure you can install a system that is suited to your lifestyle, your energy usage and the new demands that extra bathrooms or modern fittings are likely to entail.

 Whatever your plans, be sure to get three quotes from qualified plumbers (an NVQ City & Guilds level 3 qualification is desirable).
 You will also need to get the work signed off by a member of a Competent Person’s Scheme or an inspector from Building Control.

-Also bear in mind that if you are having a new gas boiler, it must only be commissioned by a Gas Safe Registered heating engineer.
+A new gas boiler must only be commissioned by a Gas Safe Registered heating engineer.
 If your boiler uses another fuel source, such as oil, a Competent Persons Scheme-approved installer should be used.

 A fully qualified plumbing and heating engineer will be able to calculate the size of the heating appliance and the number and size of the radiators you’ll need.
 As a rough guide, you can expect the following costs: